okidwijaya/rental-vehicle/README.md

 # Rental-Vehicle BackEnd
 ![Rental Vehicle](https://drive.google.com/uc?export=view&id=1FcRmroCq6whSqFiLSSeEkHLcz4JT752N)

+Rental Vehicle Backend is a project to provide server side for mobile and web rental vehicle projects built using ReactJs.
+This Vehicle Rental application accommodates consumers in vehicle rentals and the user can also have access to become a provider of vehicles for rent.
 This is server side project of vehicle rental project, this project buil for provide [reactjs](https://github.com/okidwijaya/rental-deploy) and [react native](https://github.com/okidwijaya/vehicel-rental-native) project.

 [![express](https://img.shields.io/npm/v/react-router-dom?label=express)](https://www.npmjs.com/package/express)